orthanc-server/orthanc-setup-samples/README.md

 - [Orthanc sanitizer middleman (python)](docker/sanitize-middleman-python) to demonstrate how to use Orthanc to sanitize instances between a modality and a PACS (modify tags + change the TransferSyntax).
 - [Configure logging](docker/logs) to demonstrate how to configure logs into a folder that is mapped to the host.
 - [Running Orthanc behind a nginx reverse proxy](docker/nginx) to demonstrate how to implement an Orthanc behind a reverse proxy.
+- [Implementing HTTPS within orthanc](docker/https) to demonstrate how to implement HTTPS withing Orthanc.
 - [Implementing HTTPS with nginx](docker/tls-with-nginx) to demonstrate how to implement an Orthanc behind nginx that is implementing TLS.
 - [Use multiple Orthanc on the same DB](docker/multiple-orthancs-on-same-db) to demonstrate how to connect multiple Orthanc on the same PostgreSQL database and perform HTTP load balancing.
 - [Use DICOM TLS](docker/dicom-tls) to demonstrate how to configure DICOM TLS between 2 Orthanc instances.